microsoft/kiota/docs/get-started/python.md

 ## Creating the client application

-Create a file in the root of the project named **getuser.go** and add the following code.
+Create a file in the root of the project named **getuser.py** and add the following code.
 Replace `YOUR_CLIENT_ID` with the client ID from your app registration.

 ```python
 code goes here